aaronmichaelfrost/pytorch-cuda-learning/README.md

  Some breakdown of the fundamentals

+ # Linear transformations:
+ Moving space so gridlines are parallel and evenly space.
+Fixed origin.
+ The transformation is defined by where it takes the basis vectors ex.
+(1,1) of a space.
+ By convention, the basis vectors are recorded as columns of a matrix:
+ Each column represents the transformed basis vector.
+ Multiplying a vector against that matrix (set of basis vector columns), computationally, is what it means to apply that transformation to that vector.

+# Matrix multiplication
+Applying multiplie linear transformations to the baiss, in an order (right column to left) (the right hand is the transformation applied first), to form a composition.
+It reads -right to left-, stemming from function notation, ex. f(g(x)) To compute it, you split the right matrix into basis vector columns, and apply the dot product against the left matrix.

 # The Network
  First, let's look at a multilayer perceptron - some old tech.
    Neuron - container of a number called an "activation"